emre1393/xtreamui_mirror/ubuntu20/Readme.md

 i added an "UPDATE" part to install.py, it will ask link of update zip file.

 ### note4,
-updated php binaries with php 7.2.33 version, compiled according to the how-to txt my.cnf config for mysql server 8
+updated php binaries with php 7.2.33 version, compiled according to the how-to txt and my.cnf config for mysql server 8